-Don’t Let Go is a song recorded as Seventeen, first appearing on a 7″ single release on Vendetta Records of London.
-It was made officially available on 31st March 1980.
-The original Don’t Let Go single was recorded and pressed in 1979 initially being used by the bands manager Peter Buckle for promotional use that year.
+Don’t Let Go is a song recorded as Seventeen, which first appeared on the 7″ single released on Vendetta Records of London.
+The single was first releases 17th November 1979 the weeks after the bands Rhyl Town Hall Show in November 1979.
+There was a secondary release on 30th March 1980.
+The original Don’t Let Go single was recorded and pressed in 1979, initially being used by the bands manager Peter Buckle for promotional use during that year and for sale locally and at gigs.
 This song was originally due to appear on an album called The Best of British which was never released.
 This single version would later appear on the 2002 album release A Flashing Blur of Stripped Down Excitement

-This version of the song was also released on the reissue of the 7″ single of Don’t Let Go / Bank Holiday Weekend in 2002
+This version of the song was also released on the reissue of the 7″ single of Don’t Let Go / Bank Holiday Weekend on 15th April 2002 by vinyl Japan.

 Don’t Let Go is a nippy little pop song and a far cry from the punk brashness that was their previous punk guise, The Toilets.
 Filled with plenty of harmonised ‘Oh’s’ that would become synonymous with The Alarm’s song writing, a bit cringe-worthy with the key change at the end, but hey, they were only young! – link2wales website